osifalujoi1/MusicWebScrapper/README.md

-## AntiBoredom Playlist Web Scraper Project
+## AntiBoredom Playlist Web Scraper

 ## Overview
-The AntiBoredom Playlist Web Scraper is a Java-based application designed to automatically scrape the top music hits from the Billboard Hot 100 chart.
-This project is perfect for music enthusiasts looking to keep their playlists fresh and updated with the latest popular tracks without manual effort.
+A Java-based application designed to automatically scrape the top music hits from the Billboard Hot 100 chart.

 ## Features
-- **Web Scraping**: Automatically scrapes the Billboard Hot 100 webpage to retrieve the latest top music hits.
+- **Web Scraping**: The logic uses Java web scraper API offered by Jsoup to extract all the data of interest from each HTML element.
 - **Playlist Management**: Adds new songs to a playlist, ensuring there are no duplicates and all entries have complete details.
 - **User Interface**: Simple console output that shows the list of songs scraped from the web.
 - **Extensibility**: The project is structured to be easily extendable for additional features such as saving playlists, more detailed song information, or scraping from different sources.